-Did you know that uninsured adults are more likely to die prematurely than adults who have insurance?3 Not only does health insurance help you save money on medical services, but it gets you into a regular schedule of health screenings and doctors’ visits to prevent illnesses and catch them early if they do arise.
+Not only does health insurance help you save money on medical services, but it gets you into a regular schedule of health screenings and doctors’ visits to prevent illnesses and catch them early if they do arise.
 But more than that, health insurance offers resources to help you navigate the complex medical system so you can get help when you need it.

 Compared to those who have health coverage, people without health insurance are more likely to skip preventive services and report that they do not have a regular source of health care.
-Uninsured adults are over three times more likely than insured adults to say they have not had a visit about their own health to a doctor or other health professional’s office or clinic in the past 12 months.4
+Uninsured adults are over three times more likely than insured adults to say they have not had a visit about their own health to a doctor or other health professional’s office or clinic in the past 12 months.
+4

 This also means they are less likely to receive recommended health screenings such as blood pressure checks, cholesterol checks, blood sugar screening, pap smear or mammogram (among women), and colon cancer screening.
-Diabetes, heart disease, stroke, cancer, and osteoporosis and just a few examples of conditions that can be prevented and/or managed when detected early on with routine health screenings.5
+Diabetes, heart disease, stroke, cancer, and osteoporosis and just a few examples of conditions that can be prevented and/or managed when detected early on with routine health screenings.
+5

 What if I can’t afford health insurance?

 There is a big misconception in the United States about health insurance being a luxury, when in fact, it is a necessity.
 Prioritizing your health means that you are also prioritizing your ability to make a living, to spend time with your family, and to live a long and healthy life.

 Remember, you have OPTIONS when you get health insurance through Woligo.
 You are not just limited to private carriers.
 Our team of professionals stands ready to show you all of your options across private carriers and the Marketplace (more on the Marketplace below!)